brewdata/BrewData-DBT-Snowflakes/README.md

 ## Prerequisites

 - Snowflake account with appropriate permissions
-- Python installed on your system
+- Python(ideally 3.10) installed on your system
 - Basic familiarity with dbt and Snowflake

 ## Step 1: Install dbt Core